-Chalk paint must dry (cure) for 24 hours before applying polycyclic.
-During the 24 hours, the paint solvent (water) evaporates, and the particles harden and compact to form a rigid paint coating.
+Chalk paint must fully dry (cure) for 24 hours before applying Polycrylic.
+During the 24 hours, the chalk paint solvent (water) evaporates from the coating, and the particles compact and form a hard coating.

-Sealing it too soon will lead to a sticky or tacky finish.
-That’s because the sealant will prevent the paint solvent (water) from evaporating.
+If you seal chalk paint too soon, the finish will turn sticky or tacky and the sealer won’t adhere over it.
+That’s because the sealer will prevent the paint solvent (water) from evaporating.
 Since the solvent can’t evaporate, the finish won’t dry and will turn sticky.

-However, you can speed up the drying time by increasing the solvent’s evaporation rate by increasing the air circulation around the coating.
+To speed up the drying time, increase the solvent’s evaporation rate by increasing the air circulation around the coating.

-You shouldn’t mix polycrylic and chalk paint.
-That’s because both paints have different formulas.
-Chalk paint is water-based paint used to beautify a surface, while polycrylic is a topcoat used to protect the surface.
+You can’t mix polycrylic with chalk paint as they have different formulas that aren’t compatible.
+Chalk paint is a water-based paint that beautifies a surface, while polycrylic is a sealer that protects the surface.

-If you mix them, the mixture will have uneven flow and color.
-Also, chalk paint will dry faster than polycrylic, meaning one part of the finish will be dry while the other will still be wet.
-This causes paint cracks and uneven finish.
+If you mix polycrylic with chalk paint, the mixture will have an uneven flow and color shade.
+Also, chalk paint dries faster than polycrylic, so one part of the finish will be dry while the other will still be wet, which causes paint cracks and uneven finish.

 However, you can add paint pigments to polycrylic to get a colorful and durable finish.